 - Local planners and public professionals often work with MDT through the Rail Transit and Planning Division.
 An overview of programs and contacts of the division is provided in this link.

 - MDT's organizational chart provides an overview of the department.
-Descriptions and contact information can be found by clicking on any box in this chart.
 Additionally, the search function at the top of the page can be used to search for employees by keyword.

 What are some introductory resources that MDT can provide?

 - Many of the resources identified on this web page - and other resources - may be available for review or loan through MDT's library in Helena.
 The MDT library catalog can be accessed online.

 - Access to MDT research and experimental reports is also available online.

 - MDT develops some routine "fact book" brochures that provide are brief, nontechnical discussions directed to lay audiences.
 Examples include Montana Transportation Facts and Building a Good Road Takes Time.